nathanblumenfeld/collegebaseball/README.md

 </div>

-### Finally, there are some lookup functions included to make life easier.
+There are also some lookup functions included to make life easier.

 You can get a player_id from their name and school with **lookup_player_id**